-The noise of a dry extinguishing system may impair the performance of a hard disk drive during the extinguishing process.
+The noise of an inert gas extinguishing system may impair the performance of a hard disk drive during the extinguishing process.
 However, neither data loss nor permanent damage to a HDD was ever observed in a test.

 1.4 Cause analysis